Yuval1Gutman/FinalProject/README.md

-# Reinforcement Learning - DQN Training
+# Reinforcement Learning - DQN Agent

 Training and testing scripts for DQN agents in different game environments.
 Includes a web-based platform for tuning the hyperparameters and training the DQN agents on various reinforcement learning environments.